kantarcise/notebook/neetcode/readme.md

   -
   - ljust(width, character) : Return a left-justified string of length width
   - Padding is done using the specified fill character (default is a space).

+- 140.missing_number:

+  - number ^ number = 0
+  -
+  - If you XOR a value with itself, all corresponding bits
+  - will cancel each other out, resulting in zero.
+  -
+  - number ^ 0 = number
+  -
+  - XORing any value with zero leaves the value unchanged.
+  -
+  - For this question, you can use the property where
+  - the sum of the sequence is missing_number away from the
+  - full range sum

 ## Math & Geometry